What is Alzheimer’s disease?

 The disease course progresses through four stages, resulting in progressively worse cognitive and functional impairment.

 This stage can be defined as the prodromal stage of Alzheimer’s disease as detailed neuropsychological testing has revealed mild cognitive difficulties up to eight years before a person fits the clinical criteria to be diagnosed with Alzheimer’s disease.
 However, the first symptoms are usually mistakenly attributed to aging or stress.
-This preclinical stage of the disease is also termed as mild cognitive impairment (MCI).
+This preclinical stage of the disease is also termed mild cognitive impairment (MCI).
 This is likely a transitional stage from normal aging to dementia.
 The early symptoms usually affect complex activities associated with daily living.

-- Short term memory is noticeably affected and can present as difficulty remembering recent information and an inability to acquire new knowledge.
+- Short-term memory is noticeably affected and can present as difficulty remembering recent information and an inability to acquire new knowledge.
 This may also be associated with reduced awareness of subtle memory difficulties.
 Not remembering exact details, forgetting things occasionally, misplacing items sometimes and minor short-term memory loss are attributed to aging and not due to Alzheimer’s disease.

 - There may be problems with executive brain functions such as attentiveness, planning, and abstract thinking.